 Bookmap is an excellent value for traders who need a way to analyze market trends at the millisecond level.
 There are very few platforms that can do what Bookmap does, and even fewer that provide such outstanding visualizations of Level 2 market data.

 There’s definitely a learning curve involved when you first get started with Bookmap.
 Many of the indicators are proprietary, so you need to take time to understand what they mean and how to use them.
 The free Digital plan is a great way to try out the heatmaps before signing up for a paid plan.

 What Type of Trader Bookmap Is Best For

-Bookmap is ideally suited for day traders and quants looking for tons of data to create, back test and refine trading models.
-Intra-day scalpers will also find the real-time data useful especially when spoofing activity occurs to artificially inflate or deflate prices.
+Bookmap is best suited for day traders and quants looking for tons of market data to create, backtest and refine trading models.
+Intra-day scalpers will also find the real-time data useful, especially if they want to spot spoofing activity that can artificially inflate or deflate prices.
 The platform provides a wealth of information that will benefit technical traders who know how to properly analyze order flow and price trends.

-- Record and replay enable users to review price action they missed in depth
+- Record and replay function enables users to review price action they missed

-- Spot spoofing, large lots and algo patterns as they occur
+- Spot spoofing, large lots, and algorithmic trading patterns in real-time

-- May be too much information for swing traders and investors
+- Too much information for swing traders and investors